 The escape strategy is 'Stay Put Unless'.
 This means in the event of a fire in your flat you should evacuate.
-If there is a fire elsewhere in the building you should stay put unless you are affected by fire or smoke.
+If there is a fire elsewhere in the building you should stay put unless you are affected by fire or smoke or you have been advised by the emergency services to leave.

-Section number Section Area Individual Risk Level Section 6 External Envelope The building is of traditional brick construction with UPVC double glazed units to individual flats and communal windows.
-Tolerable All flats have UPVC double glazed units.
-Remove netting from Balconies on Flats 10 & 12.
-Section 7 Means of Escape from Fire The block has a single staircase and two final exits that provide a sufficient means of escape.
-Tolerable All communal hallway floors are carpeted.
+Section number Section Area Individual Risk Level Section 6 External Envelope The building is of traditional brick construction with a pitched, tiled roof.
+UPVC double glazed units are fitted to individual flats and communal windows.
+Trivial Section 7 Means of Escape from Fire The block has a single staircase and two final exits that provide a sufficient means of escape.
+All communal hallway floors are carpeted.
 Several flats at their entrances have door mats, the fire rating is not known on the door mats.
 All front doors are either notional timber FD30 or composite FD30s doors.
-Internal doors and boxes stored on first floor landing email sent to housing officer 08/10/25.
-Second floor landing has a plastic box, mirror and fold up chair stored in the landing area.
-Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+Trivial Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+The flats checked were to an LD1 standard.
 Trivial Section 9 Emergency Lighting The premises have no emergency lighting to communal landing areas.
-Trivial This is a three-storey purpose-built block and would normally have emergency lighting fitted.
+This is a three-storey purpose-built block and would normally have emergency lighting fitted.
+Trivial

 Section 10 Compartmentation Individual flat doors are a combination of Composite FD30s & Timber FD30s.
-Trivial The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings and support the stay put unless policy.
+The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire between dwellings and support the stay put unless policy.
 All electrical cupboards are timber FD30S doors that are lockable with a 138-mortice lock.
-Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
+Trivial Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
 Trivial Section 12 Fire Signage Appropriate Fire door signs & No Smoking signs in place.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial Section 14 Sources of Ignition The fixed electrical installation was last tested on 06/09/24.
 Trivial Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
-Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial
+Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary Trivial

 Section 17 Arson Prevention The final exit doors have door entry systems installed.
 These doors have a push bar to exit the building.
-The building does not have any external Trivial lighting.
+The building does not have any external lighting.
 There is no evidence of any arson since the last risk assessment was carried out.
-Section 18 Storage Arrangements Residents have access to secure storage cupboards on the 1 st & 2 nd floor and outside to the rear of the building.
+Trivial Section 18 Storage Arrangements Residents have access to secure storage cupboards on the 1 st & 2 nd floor and outside to the rear of the building.
 Residents should not store fuel or LPG Cylinders in their home or storage facilities.
 This documented in the tenancy agreement.
 Trivial